learn-co-curriculum/phase-0-pac-3-intro/README.md

 "Code paragraphs" are called, depending on language, "functions," "procedures," "methods," or "subroutines."
 They bundle up expressions and statements to accomplish a task.
-Just as "Make a Sandwich" encompasses specific, "atomic" actions like like "get slice of bread," "get jelly," etc., `executeTransfer` encompasses logic like `if (accountStatus === "open")` or `if (accountBalance >= transactionAmount)`.
+Just as "Make a Sandwich" encompasses specific, "atomic" actions like "get slice of bread," "get jelly," etc., `executeTransfer` encompasses logic like `if (accountStatus === "open")` or `if (accountBalance >= transactionAmount)`.